-Innovative curriculum writing in Social Studies is more practical than ever thanks to technology and the globalized world.
+Innovative writing in Social Studies courses is more practical than ever thanks to technology and the globalized world.
 Beyond electronic encyclopedias on 1990s CD-ROMs and even the vast reach of the information superhighway of the Internet, there are resources available to every discipline within the field.
 The key to good content is to start local.

 1. Subject matter experts are ready and eager to contribute!
 The knowledge gained from a degree in Ancient Greek History is a valuable asset for a World History curriculum writer, but imagine the insights to be gained from a site expert at the Acropolis in Athens, Greece!
 Be they an archaeologist or a curator, these indispensable professionals are only a video chat, phone call, or email away.
 All we have to do is ask!